MicrosoftDocs/SupportArticles-docs/support/sql/connect/timeout-expired-error.md

 > [!NOTE]
 > Before you start troubleshooting, check the [prerequisites](resolve-connectivity-errors-checklist.md) and go through the checklist.

 A timeout error means that a certain operation takes longer than needed.
 The client application stops the operation (instead of waiting indefinitely), which may block other operations and suspend an application.
-This article provides resolutions for the **command-timeout** and **connection-timeout** errors you receive when connecting to SQL Server.
+This article provides resolutions for *command-timeout* and *connection-timeout* errors you receive when connecting to SQL Server.

 ## Verify timeout expired errors

-When you encounter timeout expired issues, you receive one or more of the following error messages:
+When you encounter *timeout expired* issues, you receive one or more of the following error messages:

 - > Timeout expired.
 The timeout period elapsed prior to completion of the operation or the server is not responding.